 And maybe we can follow the advice of St. Paul (Phil 4:6-9) and renounce the anxiety that makes us miserable and causes us to conclude that we must “take care of ourselves” rather than do things God’s way.
 Perhaps if we thank God for blessings and even trials, presenting our needs to Him in faith, we’ll see a change in our mood and even a change in our world.
 And maybe if we fill our minds with the splendor of truth rather than with trash like “The Modern Family,” we might just notice more joy and serenity in our lives.

 Have you ever seen a society more frantic than ours?
 We eat, drink, and breathe tension.

 Yet St. Paul speaks of a “peace that passes all understanding.”
 It’s a peace that does not go away even when planes strike towers and hurricanes swamp cities.
 It starts in the inside but has impact on the outside.
 Without it, Mother Teresa could have never endured the chaos of Calcutta and John Paul the Great could have never made his way through Nazi tanks and Communist oppression to occupy the chair of Peter.

 This peace indeed defies comprehension.
 But it’s ours for the asking.

-This post on Hadrian’s Wall and choice vines producing sour grapes is offered as a reflection upon the readings for the 27th Sunday in Ordinary Time, liturgical cycle A — Isaiah 5:1-7 (the song of the vineyard), Psalm 80 (the choice vine), Philippians 4:6-9 (peace that passes understanding; and Matthew 21:33-43 (the parable of the vineyard & the wicked tenants or husbandmen).
+This post on Hadrian’s Wall and choice vines producing sour grapes in the vineyard is offered as a reflection upon the readings for the 27th Sunday in Ordinary Time, liturgical cycle A — Isaiah 5:1-7 (the song of the vineyard), Psalm 80 (the choice vine), Philippians 4:6-9 (peace that passes understanding; and Matthew 21:33-43 (the parable of the vineyard & the wicked tenants or husbandmen).